 Another small island is Gaiola off the coast of Posillipo.
 It has a grim history and people like to tell you that it's haunted (see item 47, below).

-The paper this morning was
+The paper this

-the area, Nisida.
+island in the area, Nisida.
 The current Italian national

 government apparently has a bizarre plan to make money